Hasibix/ran/readme.md

 Or you can skip adding it to PATH and just use from the directory you downloaded it into.

-Alternatively, you can clone this repository using git and compile it yourself and install it by running:
+Alternatively, you can clone this repository using git then compile it yourself and install it by running:

 ```
 cargo install --path .